cta-observatory/ctapipe/docs/api-reference/containers/index.rst

 ctapipe `~ctapipe.core.Container` classes, which provide the container definitions for all ctapipe data.

-The base Container for an event is in `ctapipe.containers.ArrayEventContainer`.
+The main data structure is the Container for a subarray event: `~ctapipe.containers.SubarrayEventContainer` which contains the subarray-level information and a collection of `TelescopeEventContainers <ctapipe.containers.TelescopeEventContainer>`.

 Reference/API